k-yamada/rails/README.md

 set :migration_role, 'migrator'            # Defaults to 'db' set :conditionally_migrate, true           # Defaults to false.
-If true, it's skip migration if files in db/migrate not modified set :assets_roles, [:web, :app]            # Defaults to [:web] set :assets_prefix, 'prepackaged-assets'   # Defaults to 'assets' this should match config.assets.prefix in your rails config/application.rb
+If true, it's skip migration if files in db/migrate not modified set :assets_roles, [:web, :app]            # Defaults to [:web] set :assets_prefix, 'prepackaged-assets'   # Defaults to 'assets' this should match config.assets.prefix in your set :rails_root, 'rails_root_dir'          # If rails root dir is in the subdirectory, set rails root dir. rails config/application.rb
 ```

 If you need to touch `public/images`, `public/javascripts` and `public/stylesheets` on each deploy: